Granblue Fantasy Versus: Rising Fighting Game Reveals DLC Character Versusia

 posted on by Crystalyn Hodgkins

-Cygames announced on Saturday that it will add Versusia as a playable character to its Granblue Fantasy Versus: Rising fighting game in the game's Version 1.50 patch.
+Cygames announced on Saturday that it will add Versusia as a playable character to its Granblue Fantasy Versus: Rising fighting game in the game's Version 1.50 patch on August 20.
 Elizabeth Maxwell and Maki Kawase voice the character.

 Cygames' playable demo of the game at the EVO 2024 event this weekend includes new balances for Gran and Lucilius, and Versusia is also available to play.